Function of the Appendix and Facts About Appendicitis

 It used to be a common procedure to remove the appendix during abdominal surgery for another problem.
 This was believed to be a wise move, since it was thought that we didn't need the appendix and its removal would prevent the development of appendicitis in the future.
 Removing the organ when it's healthy is no longer a routine procedure.

 People with severe lower abdominal pain need to get a prompt medical examination.
-An appendectomy or appendicectomy (surgery to remove the appendix) is usually straight forward and the patient recovers quickly.
+An appendectomy or appendicectomy (surgery to remove the appendix) is usually straight forward and the patient generally recovers quickly.
 If an infected appendix ruptures, pus and fluid may collect near the appendix.
-Surgeons can drain this fluid from the body.
+Doctors may be able to drain this fluid from the body.
 If pus inflames the membrane lining the abdomen, which is called the peritoneum, doctors have to use aggressive treatment to cure the infection.
 Peritonitis may be life threatening.

 Appendicitis is most common in people between the ages of ten and thirty but can occur at any age.